 Bitcoin Merkle tree makes no distinction between inner nodes and leaf nodes.
 The depth of the tree is implicitly given by the number of transactions.
 Inner nodes have no specific format, and are 64 bytes in length.
 Therefore, an attacker can submit to the blockchain a transaction that has exactly 64 bytes in length and then force a victim system to re-interpret this transaction as an inner node of the tree.
 An attacker can therefore provide an SPV proof (a Merkle branch) that adds an additional leaf node extending the dual transaction/node and provide proof of payment of any transaction he wishes.

 It must be noted that a problem reciprocal to this was identified by Andrew Miller .
 He realized that internal nodes could be re-interpreted as transactions, but it seems he didn’t publish (or didn’t discover) the opposite attack: transactions re-interpreted as nodes.
-Note that for the coinbase transaction this weakness does not hold: achieveving that a coinbase transaction is interpreted as a hash of two transactions requires brute-forcing at least 216 bits (so it’s unfeasible, unlike this weakness).
+Note that for the coinbase transaction this weakness is not present: getting a coinbase transaction to be interpreted as a hash of two transactions requires brute-forcing at least 216 bits (so it’s unfeasible, unlike the weakness presented in this post).